 This whole section is about how to set parameters related to midamble operations, 1) how to “DOPPLER” parameter in TXVECTOR, or DOPPLER subfield in Trigger frame common info field based on STAs PHY capabilities on Doppler Rx or Doppler Tx, or when parameter HE-LTE-Type is set to 1x HELTF or 2x HELTF; 2) how to set NUM_STS parameter if “DOPPLER” parameter in TXVECTOR, or DOPPLER subfield in Trigger frame common info field is set to 1.
 It is more appropriate to rename the section name to “Midamble parameter setting rules” instead of “Midamble operations”.
 With the new naming, “shall not” descriptions are sufficient.
 There is no guidelines mandate STAs to set Doppler parameters in TXVECTOR or Doppler subfield in Trigger frame common info field to 1.

 ax editor: please make the following change in D4.3 Clause 26.16

 On P445L57 (CID #21492):

-26.16 Midamble Operations
+26.16 Midamble Parameter Setting Rules